francelabs/DatafariUI/README.md

 ### Search Bar

 The search bar is managed by components defined under `src/Components/SimpleSearchBar` folder.
 SimpleSearchBar is the main component that defines a input search with a list of suggesters.
 Suggester are predefined in `src/Hook/useSuggester` hook.
-At this time, there is 3 mains suggesters:
+At this time, there is 3 mains suggesters available :

 - `BASIC` : basic suggester based on words
-- `ENTITY` : suggester based on authors names
+- `ENTITY` : suggester based on entities like authors names
 - `CUSTOM` : suggester based on user custom search

 #### SimpleSearchBar Composition